 A healthy start in life

-- Based on Save the Children’s innovative integrated community case management approach, we’re ensuring children in remote, low-resource settings get access to health care by training, supplying and supporting community health workers who can diagnose, treat and refer children for care before it’s too late
+- We're ensuring children in remote, low-resource settings get access to health care by training, supplying and supporting community health workers who can diagnose, treat and refer children for care before it’s too late

 - We’re supporting maternal health through prenatal care, labor and delivery services and postnatal care services